Kaiserrollii/KaiserBot/README.md

 Features:
 - Data, games, images, math, moderation, and miscellaneous commands
-- Welcome message, autorole, and chat reviver
+- Welcome message, autorole, and roles system (Kaisercord only)
 - Retrieve info about your favourite groups/soloists
 - Do calculus, manipulate images, translate phrases, and define words
 - Twitter trends data (with graphs!) from 467 locations around the world